Transformers \`a Grande Vitesse: Experiments

-We use as main comparison points the L1 and L2 errors for our model, the second being more indicative for large, unpredictable delays.
-We use on top of this two non-differentiable \textbf{passenger information reliability} metrics which are already in use within \textit{SNCF}: {\roman{enumi}} \begin{enumerate} \item the \textbf{incident metric} requires our model to make a prediction for the rest of the train's visited stations within 10 minutes of the first measured delay of at least 5 minutes \item the \textbf{service metric} requires our model to make a prediction for each of the train's visited station 30 minutes before being scheduled there, for all trains \end{enumerate} Both of these metrics only make sense for passenger trains, since other trains do not stop at stations, and the incident metric only applies to trains that record at least 5 minutes delay at any point on their trip.
+We use on top of this two non-differentiable \textbf{passenger information reliability} metrics which are already in use within \textit{SNCF}: {\roman{enumi}} \begin{enumerate} \item the \textbf{incident metric} requires our model to make a prediction for the rest of the train's visited stations within 10 minutes of the first measured delay of at least 5 minutes ; \item the \textbf{service metric} requires our model to make a prediction for each of the train's visited stations 30 minutes before being scheduled there, for all trains. \end{enumerate} Both of these metrics only make sense for passenger trains, since other trains do not stop at stations, and the incident metric only applies to trains that record at least 5 minutes delay at any point on their trip.
 The metrics are given as a percentage of predictions accurate within 5 minutes.
-Currently, depending on days, these metrics range from \( 60 \% \) to \( 70 \% \) at \textit{SNCF}, for predictions made by human operators and translation.
+In-use systems using human operators and translation score between \( 60 \% \) to \( 70 \% \) for these metrics.